Information Assurance (IA) and Information Technology (IT) Security (Graduate Certificate)

 - CNSSI-4016, National Information Assurance Training Standard for Risk Analysts (RA)

 - MIS 600 Management Information Systems (4 credits)

 - MIS 683 Process Analysis and Design (2 credits)

-- MIS 682 - Analysis/Assessment of Strategic Security Planning, Audit (4 credits)
+- MIS 682 Analysis of Strategic and Tactical Security IT Planning (4 credits)

 If the MIS Coordinator determines that you have full prior competence in a certificate course, you may be given credit for the competency and allowed to take sufficient alternate credits to meet the total credit requirement of the certificate.
 (E.g., if you have completed a graduate 4 credit Management Information Systems course that is accepted, you would be allowed to consider that function completed within the Certificate, and can then take an alternate 4 credits, with approval of the Coordinator.)